-There are several reasons to explain why a payment might have been refused.
+There are several reasons to explain a payment failure.

 You may not have enough funds on your Spendesk card or, for debit cards, on your company's wallet (then, contact your Controller to make a transfer to Spendesk).

 You can request a top-up on your physical card, in your Cards tab > load.